Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 “‘Yer slippery, Vark.
 Worthy of a Whitecrest, that…but I got the answer ‘fer slippery...”

 A compliment that was also a bit of a jab.
 And a tighter squeeze too, which was *agony* in a powerful way.
-Vark couldn’t wiggle, couldn’t breathe, body numbing, felt a panic build in him---
+Vark couldn’t wiggle, couldn’t breathe, body numbing, felt a panic build in him-

 But no. The Great Father *knew* how far he could go.
 With a dominant snarl and a reassuring nuzzle, he let up bit by bit, sparing Vark the shock of sudden release.